csbarak/MolOptimizer/README.md

 ### How to run MolOptimizer
-Kindly download the YAML file('MolOptimizer_env.yml') containing the anaconda environment required for MolOptimizer.
-This will enable to use RDKit and Mordred libraries along with the Machine Learning Algorithms.
-'App.py' acts as the main runner script for MolOptimizer.
-Once in the provided anaconda environment, please use the following command,
+Download MolOptimizer from the repository and set up the YAML file ('MolOptimizer_env.yml') containing the anaconda environment required for MolOptimizer.
+This will enable usage of RDKit and Mordred libraries along with the Machine Learning Algorithms.
+Once in the provided anaconda environment, use the following command,
 ```
 flask run
 ```